-In reading the way God dictates in Genesis 1 (in particular saying ‘us’ in Genesis 1:26) and foreshadowing John 1 in which the ‘Word’ (the Greek translation being logos), Philo is adamant that creation was created by logos, which while apart of God’s being, is individualistic.
+In reading the way God dictates in Genesis 1 (in particular saying “us” in Genesis 1:26) and foreshadowing John 1 in which the “Word” (the Greek being logos), Philo is adamant that creation was created by logos, which, while a part of God’s being, is individualistic.
 Although his celebrated idea of logos was not entirely new, Philo personified the term.
 Philo believed that logos made God known, as cited in Questions in Exodus 25.22.
 The doctrine of man is also evident.
-Philo was not adverse to dualism and that man’s material and immaterial nature was conclusive (as also believed by Plato) and that through God this union will be both peaceful and was intentional.
+Philo was not adverse to dualism and the idea that man’s material and immaterial natures were conclusive (as also believed by Plato) and that through God this union will be peaceful and was intentional.
 This also enforces the conclusion that, as the serpent in Eden corrupted the physical, mankind’s focus should be on the spiritual (and intellectual) relationship with God.

-It is somewhat difficult to assess Philo’s importance in a contemporary context as today, few mainstream Christians have heard of him let alone his writings.
+It is somewhat difficult to assess Philo’s importance in a contemporary context as today, few mainstream Christians have heard of him.
 Perhaps the greatest contribution to Christian theology Philo made, in addition to being such a prominent Jewish biblical scholar in the emerging West, is that he was one of the first to initiate a strong allegorical reading of Scripture.
-While not all scripture is to be read in this manner, there is clear allegory in many books from the Old and New Testament (from Daniel to Revelation) and Philo was one of the first to emphasize this approach and to be wary of reading everything literally.
-This technique of exegesis was unique for its time and could be declared one of the first Bible commentators ever in history.
-In fact, his allegorical approach to Scripture later influenced Christian theologians such as Clement, Origen and Didymus the Blind.
-His allegorical readings of the Old Testament set the stage for future theologians to consider non-literal readings of the texts and while Christianity today may dispute some of Philo’s interpretations, his approach did highlight the implicit nature of the biblical texts and helped pioneer biblical criticism.
+While not all Scripture is to be read in this manner, there is clear allegory in many books from the Old and New Testament (from Daniel to Revelation), and Philo was one of the first to emphasize this approach and to be wary of reading everything literally.
+This technique of exegesis was unique for its time, and Philo could be declared one of the first Bible commentators ever in history.
+In fact, his allegorical approach to Scripture later influenced Christian theologians such as Clement, Origen, and Didymus the Blind.
+His allegorical readings of the Old Testament set the stage for future theologians to consider non-literal readings of the texts, and, while Christianity today may dispute some of Philo’s interpretations, his approach did highlight the implicit nature of the biblical texts and helped pioneer biblical criticism.